-The Boys and Joys of Summer: The W.G. & Eddie Stroecker Midnight Sun Game returns tonight
+The boys and joys of summer: The W.G. & Eddie Stroecker Midnight Sun Game returns tonight

-One of the most quoted lines from the classic movie “Field of Dreams” was uttered by actor James Earl Jones.
-He’s trying to reassure farmer Ray Kinsella who has plowed his corn under to build a baseball field that people will come and watch.
+News-Miner opinion: One of the most quoted lines from the classic movie “Field of Dreams” was uttered by actor James Earl Jones.
+He’s trying to reassure farmer Ray Kinsella, who has plowed his corn under to build a baseball field, that people will come and watch.

-“The one constant through all the years, Ray, has been baseball,” Jones said.

 The immense charm of the game is that it was first played in 1906.
 Chicago was otherwise the center of the baseball universe that year as the White Sox defeated the crosstown rival Cubs in the World Series, four games to two.
 The White Sox had the league’s worst batting average and were tagged the Hitless Wonders.